Tenisha5132/blindsqli_challenge_making/README.md

 for this it is giving the boolean thingy but if i type http://localhost/sqli_challenge/index.php?pw=' || id='admin' && substr(pw,1,1)='d'# i am not getting hello admin
+10-02-2025
+when i checked and read about why it is not coming the probable reason is that the they of database i am using does support to this so i guess using the url encoding directly is better for this i just kept another check condition the php script and the python script is done ig i have to still look in some other ways